analysiscenter/batchflow/doc/parallel.md

 However, when you call it this way, the default arguments are not available externally (in particular, in decorators).
 This is the problem for `nogil`/`mpc` parallelism.

-The best solutions would be not to use default values at all, but if you really need them you should copy them into parallelized functions:
+The best solutions would be not to use default values at all, but if you really need them, you should copy them into parallelized functions:
 ```python
 def mpc_fn(item, arg1, arg2, arg3=10):
     # ...